Konsentus/action.assume-ecr-login/README.md

 **Suggestion**: Store your AWS account details in [Secrets](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets)

-## Optional Arguments

-- `ecr_repository_name`: By default this action will attempt to push the Docker image to an AWS ECR repository named after the Github repository name (minus the repository owner).
-This argument allows the sepcifying of an alternative AWS ECR repository name.
-- `additional_tags`: A comma separated list of tags to apply to the image, in addition to the default tags.
-These values will be stripped on whitespace before being applied.

-## Outputs

-- `old_image_digest`: In the case that a Docker image tagged with the branch name already exists in the AWS ECR repository, this output variable will hold the value of the Docker image digest.
-If there are no Docker images tagged with the branch name, then this will be empty.
-- `new_image_digest`: This output variable will hold the Docker image digest of the newly built image.

 ## Role permissions

 This action uses [AWS Security Token Service](https://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) to to assume the **AWS_ACCOUNT_ROLE**.